Semester One – Week 7 & 8:

 Above is a few of the photos I’ve selected from the archive that Rab has supplied, personally these photos appealed to me the most, either for his portrait photgraphy work or even just the snap shot into the lives of life at that time.

-I know these locations and streets so well but they are also so different and alien to me, seen in this era.
+I know these locations and streets so well, but they are also so different and alien to me, seen in this era.

 Clydebank Industry:

-John Brown and Company ltd.
+John Brown and Company Ltd.

 Singer Sewing Machine: